-One of our favorite parts of the holidays is all the food that we inevitably feast upon, but the holidays can be problematic if you're a vegetarian, the holidays can be problematic.
-The star of Thanksgiving is turkey, and Christmas often highlights meat or ham.
-But don't worry—there's a whole variety of delicious vegetarian holiday meals out there that are completely meat-free but won't totally bore your taste buds.
-Trust us, you won't even realize the meat is missing.
+One of our favorite parts of the holidays is all the food we inevitably feast upon, but the holidays can be problematic if you're a vegetarian.
+The stars of the holidays are usually meat-based dishes like roasted turkey and honey ham, among others.
+But don't worry; there's a whole variety of delicious vegetarian holiday meals out there that are entirely meat-free but won't totally bore your taste buds.
+Trust us; you won't even realize the meat is missing.

 While you may not think "health" and "nutrition" when you think of pizza, this vegan version from The First Mess will get you to reconsider.
 Homemade pizza allows you to measure and incorporate all the best ingredients while customizing it to your own taste and health.
 This vegan pizza has all the delicious flavors you'd expect from your favorite Italian meal, without the cheese.
-Just a drizzle of truffle oil cream made with white beans will do the trick.
-Your taste buds will thank you for it.

 Soup is a tasty and easy way to get in all your vegetables.
 This delicious Half Baked Harvest recipe is a healthy twist on a classic that tastes insanely good.
-This recipe also features a sprinkling of maple pecans on top of the usual creamy squash flavors.
-It's even served inside the pumpkin to ensure minimal mess.
+It also features a sprinkling of maple pecans on top of the usual creamy squash flavors.
+It's even served inside the pumpkin to ensure minimal mess and maximal charm.

 Zucchini can be a tricky vegetable to use, but luckily we've found the perfect recipe for it.
-This tasty, warm salad is bursting with vegetables and also packs a punch in the flavor department.
-Another plus: It's surprisingly light and so easy to make.
+This tasty, warm salad from Minimalist Baker is bursting with fresh flavor from the vegetables, and it's surprisingly light and so easy to make.
 Add chickpeas for a hefty serving of protein.

 Salads aren't just for summer—there are some great seasonal ingredients you can add to your greens to give it a wintery feel.
 Another favorite from Half Baked Harvest, this winter salad fuses an exciting combination of candied walnuts, pomegranates, cranberries, and goat cheese.
-This makes for a perfect side dish at your Christmas feast or a special weekend lunch.
+This makes for a perfect side dish at your holiday feast or a special weekend lunch.

 Nothing beats the smell of freshly roasted fries.
 While they might seem unhealthy, they can actually be pretty nutritious when baked in the oven at home with olive oil and fresh herbs.
 Sweet potato fries are an old-school favorite, and this variation from The First Mess adds a delicious tahini dip that we can't get enough of.
 Make them for yourself or bake them for guests.
 Either way, once you start crunching on one fry, you won't be able to stop.